ScCummings/Haskell-Blog/Modelling_Pandemics_In_Julia1.md

 + The final step of GAT based modeling is the *Instance* layer.
 This is probably the easiest to understand and most practical layer.
 It is concerned with translating that *Formula Notation* into pure Julia code and performing the necessary computations to run it.

+The talk then gets into a little bit more technical detail with regards to Julia and how it allows for the creation of more functional, mathematically based models than other programming languges.
+I have focused a lot of my past blogs on assessing haskell-adjacent programming languages and so I will skip this piece at least for this blog post and decide if I need to continue a dive into the language for a future post.